N8vlndr/static-bartstradgard.se/README.md

  Static website for Barts Trädgårdservice.

  # Run locally
- To run this repository you have to install 11ty and run it with:
+ This repository is built with Eleventy (www.11ty.dev).
+To run it use this command:

 ```sh
 npx @11ty/eleventy --serve